-- There’s got to be video.
+- There’s got to be a video.

 - There’s going to be text.

-- There’s going to be PDFs.
+- There are going to be PDFs.

 - There’s going to be audio

 I’ve been in courses already where they’ve only offered a text version.
-That’s all you got, was basically blog posts for your lessons.
+That’s all you got, was blog posts for your lessons.

-Those courses I’ve been have been complete letdowns because I feel like they’re missing the opportunities so much.
+Those courses I’ve been to have been complete letdowns because I feel like they’re missing the opportunities so much.
 When you think about it, most people consume content in various different ways.
-I mean think about it.
+I mean, think about it.
 What way do you like to consume content?
 Is it through video, audio, or text?

-If you don’t offer the right way, it’s going to be a total turn-off for some people because they’re going to come in, and they’re going to think, “Man, I’m really expecting this great course, and I like to consume video, but when I get there, it’s just a bunch of blog posts,” right?
+If you don’t offer the right way, it’s going to be a total turn-off for some people because they’re going to come in, and they’re going to think, “Man, I’m expecting this great course, and I like to consume video, but when I get there, it’s just a bunch of blog posts,” right?